thejmazz/jmazz.me/content/post/ngs-workflow.md

 	echo "Target $@ took $$runtime seconds"
 ```

-- can potentially be improved with call function, etc

 ### Iterative Development

 Iterative development in `make` is much improved over a `bash` script.
 This is because you can call a specific rule at invocation: `make reads.sam` for example.
 As well, it is common practice to include a clean rule.
 It is possible in `make` to define targets that don't actually create the target file.
 Since the target is not actually created (even though the command in that rule has ran and worked as expected), since make skips rules if the target already exists, it will unnecessarily rerun the rule.
 My general workflow writing a `make` pipeline was to update the prequisite of `rule all` as new rules were added, and each task from before would be skipped.
 One way to get around this issue is to create "flag files":